Sustainable

 CAN I SELL THE POWER BACK TO THE UTILITY?

 Yes.
 New York and most other states have “net-metering” legislation under which utilites are required to credit customer-generators for excess power production.
 Net-metering allows utility customers with solar (or wind) generators to run their meters backwards on sunny (or windy) days and build up a credit toward later usage (nights or very gloomy days).
-If, after a year’s time, the customer still shows a credit, then the utility will pay for that excess generation at the wholesale electric rate.
+If the customer shows a credit, then the utility will pay for that excess generation at the wholesale electric rate.

 For more information visit: http://renovusenergy.com